1-877-929-7245

 • Breakfast, Dinner

-Awaking in the atmospheric harborside city of Trondheim, we discover its fascinating history on a guided tour.
-Once a major trading center, Trondheim is now a technology and innovation hub.
 We walk through the city's Old Quarter, pass the colorful waterfront houses of Bakklandet and admire the elegant Gothic architecture of Nidaros Cathedral.
-We also visit the Royal Residence, the largest wooden building in Northern Europe, with around 140 rooms.
+We also visit Stiftsgården, the Norwegian King's official residence in Trondheim.
+With 140 rooms, it's the largest wooden building in Northern Europe.

-The afternoon is yours to continue sightseeing at your own pace.
-Among the city's broad avenues, old warehouses and pretty timber dwellings are a number of attractions waiting to be explored.
-You could visit the Ringve Music Museum, situated on a hill and surrounded by the city's botanical gardens, or the Archbishop's Palace Museum - a treasure trove of local archaeological finds.
-The old town has charming bookstore cafés and bakeries with a reputation for relaxed lunches and great coffee.
-You dine independently tonight and Trondheim's food culture is first-class.
+In the afternoon, you're free to continue sightseeing at your own pace amid the city's broad avenues, old warehouses and timber dwellings.
+The Ringve Music Museum is situated on a hill and surrounded by the city's botanical gardens, and the Archbishop's Palace Museum is a treasure trove of local archaeological finds.
+The Old Town has bookstores, cafés and bakeries with a reputation for relaxed lunches and great coffee.
+In the evening, we return to our hotel for dinner.
 Overnight Trondheim.

 Includes